The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. When Rajkumar Hirani approached you for Sanju, did you discuss it with anyone in your family or in the industry?

 A. I did speak to my family and they did have a reaction.
 When my father first heard about it, he said it was a great idea.
 He probably knows Sanjay Dutt's life inside out and felt that a good film could be made on it.
 But at the same time, I was staying at my grandmother's house and she was like, 'Yeh biopic kyun kar raha hain.
 You should do more commercial films.
-You are a Hindii film hero, sing songs, look good."
+You are a Hindi film hero, sing songs, look good."
 So, she comes from a school of thought which is probably my grandfather's era.
 But when she saw the promo, she was happy.

 'I Don't Take Success To My Head & Failure To My Heart'